Research and Teaching

 The Robert F. McDermott Clinical Science Building, on the Greehey Academic and Research Campus, houses the Research Imaging Institute as well as research labs and teaching facilities for the clinical pharmacology and clinical pharmacy programs, and the ophthalmology department.

 The School of Health Professions programs are located in three campus buildings.
-The Research Administration Building, adjacent to the McDermott Building and the Greehey Children’s Cancer Research Institute, houses three School of Health Professions departments: emergency health sciences, occupational therapy and physical therapy.
-The Department of Clinical Laboratory Sciences is housed in the School of Dentistry building on the main campus.
-The Department of Physician Assistant Studies and the Department of Respiratory Care are located in the School of Medicine building on the main campus, along with the School of Health Professions dean’s office.
+The Research Administration Building, adjacent to the McDermott Building, and the Greehey Children’s Cancer Research Institute house three School of Health Professions departments: emergency health sciences, occupational therapy and physical therapy.
+The Department of Health Sciences is housed in the School of Dentistry building on the main campus.
+The Department of Physician Assistant Studies and the Department of Respiratory Care are located in the Joe R. & Teresa Lozano Long School of Medicine building on the main campus, along with the School of Health Professions dean’s office.

-The Greehey Children’s Cancer Research Institute (GCCRI) is a unique and specialized cancer research center located at the Health Science Center’s Greehey Academic and Research Campus.
+The Greehey Children’s Cancer Research Institute (GCCRI) is a unique and specialized cancer research center located at UT Health San Antonio’s Greehey Academic and Research Campus.
 The mission of the GCCRI is to advance scientific knowledge relevant to childhood cancer and to accelerate the translation of knowledge into novel therapies.
 Through discovery, development and dissemination of scientific knowledge with relevancy to childhood cancer, the overarching aim of the GCCRI is to impact the problem of cancer at all ages.

-The Cancer Therapy & Research Center (CTRC) is one of the elite academic cancer centers in the country to be named a National Cancer Institute Designated Cancer Center, and is one of only four in Texas.
-A leader in developing new drugs to treat cancer, the CTRC Institute for Drug Development conducts one of the largest oncology Phase I clinical drug programs in the world, and participates in development of cancer drugs approved by the U.S. Food and Drug Administration.
+The UT Health Cancer Center, formerly known as the Cancer Therapy & Research Center (CTRC), is one of the elite academic cancer centers in the country to be named a National Cancer Institute-Designated Cancer Center, and is one of only four in Texas.
+A leader in developing new drugs to treat cancer, the Institute for Drug Development conducts one of the largest oncology Phase I clinical drug programs in the world, and participates in development of cancer drugs approved by the U.S. Food and Drug Administration.

-The Medical Arts & Research Center (MARC) is home to the physicians of UT Medicine San Antonio, the clinical practice of the School of Medicine at the Health Science Center.
-With more than 700 doctors — all faculty members from the School of Medicine — UT Medicine is the largest medical practice in Central and South Texas, practicing in more than 100 different medical specialties and subspecialties.
-Located in the South Texas Medical Center at 8300 Floyd Curl Drive, the MARC features state-of-the-art clinics, diagnostic imaging, an ambulatory center, endoscopic suites, operating rooms, physician’s offices and a pharmacy.
-The MARC complements community physicians who are invited to refer complex cases to UT Medicine specialists and subspecialists.
+The Medical Arts & Research Center (MARC) is home to the physician practice of UT Health San Antonio, the clinical practice of the university's Long School of Medicine.
+With more than 700 doctors—all faculty members from the Long School of Medicine—the physician practice of UT Health San Antonio is the largest medical practice in Central and South Texas, practicing in more than 100 different medical specialties and subspecialties.
+Located in the South Texas Medical Center at 8300 Floyd Curl Drive, the MARC features state-of-the-art clinics, diagnostic imaging, an ambulatory center, endoscopic suites, operating rooms, physicians' offices and a pharmacy.
+The MARC complements community physicians who are invited to refer complex cases to UT Health San Antonio specialists and subspecialists.

-The Center of Oral Health Care & Research, completed in 2015, is located next door to UT Medicine's Medical Arts & Research Center and is the new home for the School of Dentistry's clinical practice, UT Dentistry San Antonio.
+The Center of Oral Health Care & Research, completed in 2015, is located next door to UT Health San Antonio's Medical Arts & Research Center and is the home of the School of Dentistry's patient practice, UT Dentistry San Antonio.
 The 198,000-square-foot facility provides for all aspects of students', residents', faculty and patients' clinical experiences and creates an environment that supports the finest in comprehensive and multi-specialty patient care.